nwisbeta/github.io/pages/app_design/standard-features.md

 ## Help
 The settings menu must include Help, to access help functions such as support information and tutorials.

-Define support information by the app functions it relates to.
+The design should categorise support information by the app functions it relates to.

 Help must provide answers to user questions (Material.io) that can include:
 * Help topics